ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 𝐹
 ⃗
 F
-  is the force,
+  represents force,
 𝑚
-m is the mass, and
+m is mass, and
 𝑎
 ⃗
 a
-  is the acceleration of the projectile.
+  is acceleration.

 Horizontal Motion: Constant Velocity
-Assuming no air resistance, no net force acts horizontally, so the horizontal velocity remains constant:
+Neglecting air resistance, no horizontal force acts on the projectile.
+Thus, the horizontal velocity remains constant:

 𝑣
 𝑥